 See?
 Even one hint of violence takes me into this frame of mind.
 Why?
 Because I have seen so many transit workers murdered over the years of this bus operator's career.
 Thomas Dunn in Florida.
 Irvine Jubal Fraser of Winnipeg.
 Shawn Yim in Seattle.
 Each of these was personal to me.
 It could happen to any of us.
 I mourn each of these, and all others who suffered this fate.

 My brother Mike Perrault was held captive at gunpoint a year ago, praying he would see his family again.
-Several others have suffered attacks here in Portland and many others elsewhere.
+Countless others have suffered vicious attacks across the globe.
 It's why I urge all my brothers and sisters worldwide to don a bandage on their doorside cheeks every September in honor of #BANDTOGETHER.
-It's our way of saying #nomore to something we're all a victim of at least once and usually more over the course of a career so many deride as "easy."
+It's our way of saying #nomore to something we're all a victim of at least once (and usually more) over the course of a career so many consider "easy."

 God yes, I want to retire.
 Great benefits await, true.
 However, given the cost of living in America today and the instability of Social Security, I can't afford to leave this job.
 So I'm stuck.

 My body is rebelling.
 Sciatica.
 Back pain.
-Sheer exhaustion tensing in the seat as traffic constantly bombards me with impatient ridiculousness.
-Any chance I can, stopping and locking the bus to get out of the seat is a victory.
+Sheer exhaustion tensing in the seat as traffic constantly bombards me with impatient foolishness.
+Any chance I can, locking up the bus to get out of the seat is a mandatory survival tip.

-Stretch, Nicotine intake.
+Stretch, Nicotine inhalations.
 Push recent insults aside, try to regain my civility.

 I've come to love the vehicles I drive every day.
 There are several generations of buses.
 The newest are less than five years old, with a quarter-million miles.
-The oldest are pushing 500k, and are my favorite, having many old-school features an experienced operator appreciates.
-Each generation challenges passengers at the back door, which most fail to recognize.
-The newest allows us to have the back door open automatically rather than depending upon passenger intelligence.
-These are the newest, and often the most sluggish.
-Back doors take the longest to close.
-A bus cannot move until all doors are closed and the interlock is released with firm brake pressure.
+The oldest are pushing 500k, and are my favorite, having many old-school features an operator appreciates.
+Each generation challenges passengers at the back door.
+The newest buses allows the back door to open automatically rather than depending upon passenger interaction.
+However, these back doors take the longest to close.
+A bus cannot move until doors are closed and the interlock is released with firm brake pressure.

-This job may be challenging, interesting and frustrating all at once.
-But it's never boring unless you allow it to be.
+This job can be challenging, interesting and frustrating all at once.
+But it's never boring, unless you allow it to be.
 I'm most at peace with a well-tuned, perfectly-operating bus.
-Thanks to our wonderful, professional and expert maintenance workers, our buses are fine-tuned, excellent vehicles.
+Thanks to our expert maintenance workers, our buses are fine-tuned vehicles.
 Given the fact that any of our approximately 800 buses are on the road any given day, their excellent service ensures we are largely problem free.

 Later, transit buddies.
 Time for sleep without an alarm.
 It's my Regular Day Off.
 Lots of Honey Do's to accomplish after a luxurious 8-hour snooze.